 What does it say about a movie if the best thing about it was a custom truck?

 It doesn’t say much about a restaurant if the thing you remember most about it was the cranky, over-perfumed hostess.
-Yet, when I recall a recently shuttered “bistro” near home, that is about all I remember.
+Yet, when I recall a recently shuttered “bistro” near home, that is about all I remember about it.
 There’s good reason the place went belly up.

 And so it goes with each of the movies discussed below.
 Though only one is a truly terrible movie, each of them was improved by the presence of some automotive eye candy—no matter how over the top that candy/truck was.